data-skeptic/blog/episodes/2017/data-provenance-and-reproducibility-with-pachyderm.md

 		<p><a href="https://twitter.com/dwhitena">@dwhitena</a></p>
 	</div>
 	<div class="col-xs-12 col-sm-9">
-		[Daniel Whitenack](https://www.linkedin.com/in/danielwhitenack) has a PhD in computation physics from Purdue University.
+		<a href="https://www.linkedin.com/in/danielwhitenack">Daniel Whitenack</a> has a PhD in computation physics from Purdue University.
 He's worked in a diverse set of industries developing data science applications and is a frequent speaker at conferences.
-He's the maintainer of the Go kernel for Project Jupyter and is presently a data scientist at lead developer advocate at [Pachyderm Inc](http://pachyderm.io/).
-Daniel also teaches corporate and public data science and engineering courses with [Arden Labs](https://www.ardanlabs.com/).
+He's the maintainer of the Go kernel for Project Jupyter and is presently a data scientist at lead developer advocate at <a href="http://pachyderm.io/">Pachyderm Inc</a>.
+Daniel also teaches corporate and public data science and engineering courses with <a href="https://www.ardanlabs.com/">Arden Labs</a>.
 	</div>
 </div>